SAP-archive/cloud-workflow-codejam/exercises/03/readme.md

 The scenario upon which this CodeJam is based includes access to an on-prem SAP system, for which the SAP Cloud Connector is required.

 _Note: The SAP system we'll be using is not actually on-prem, it's the [public SAP NetWeaver Gateway Demo system](https://blogs.sap.com/2017/06/16/netweaver-gateway-demo-es5-now-in-beta/), known by its System ID "ES5".
-But for the purposes of understanding and configuring the SAP Cloud Connector, we will treat it as if it's on-prem._
+But for the purposes of understanding and configuring the SAP Cloud Connector, we will treat it as if it is._

 In this exercise you'll set up SAP Cloud Connector, to provide the connection between an on-prem SAP system (ES5) and your subaccount on the SAP Cloud Platform, enabling services and apps running in that subaccount to access specific system endpoints in ES5.